DAS-OATs/astrocook/docs/general_cb.md

   </tbody>
 </table>

-Estimate spectral resolution assuming the spectrum has a fixed number of pixels per resolution element.
+Estimate spectral resolution assuming the spectrum has a fixed number of pixels per resolution element.`Estimate` spectral resolution assuming the spectrum has a fixed number of pixels per resolution element.

 ###  Estimate error from RMS